postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

     hello: stopped
     hello: started

-Your application should now be automatically started after a system reboot and automatically restarted if it ever crashed for any reason.
+Your application should now be automatically started after a system reboot and automatically restarted if it ever crashed for some reason.

 ### Nginx